Our schedule through summer is here!

 Science by the Pint @ Aeronaut: Gravitational Waves

 Aeronaut Brewing Company, 14 Tyler St, Somerville, MA 02143

 MIT Professor Scott Hughes and his group from the Kavli Institute for Astrophysics and Space Research will be settling in to discuss the phenomenon of gravitational waves, how they arise from the movements of supermassive objects, and the great lengths to which physicists go to detect them.
 Come grab a seat, and if you’re lucky, someone will explain the plot of Christopher Nolan’s Interstellar to you.

 Check out our Facebook event

-January’s Science by the Pint (our first in 2015!) will feature…
+Our second Science by the Pint in April:

-Meet us January 12th at 7pm at The Burren in Davis Square!
+Meet us April 13th at 7pm at The Burren in Davis Square!

 Click here for directions.